Find Affordable College Courses

 Garden City, NY

 The in-demand graduate certificate programs at Adelphi University helped the school earn the #2 place on this year’s ranking of the most popular linguistics and comparative literature schools in the Middle Atlantic Region .
-Located in the suburb of Garden City, Adelphi is a private not-for-profit college with a medium-sized student population.
+Located in the large suburb of Garden City, Adelphi is a private not-for-profit college with a medium-sized student population.

 About 73% of the students majoring in comparative literature at the school are women while 27% are male.